Meet the Staff

 Patty Jones began teaching in Troy University’s ESL Department in August 2007.
 Her educational background includes a BS in Mathematics with a minor in Literature, certification in ESL/EFL Grammar, Listening Comprehension, Reading, and Assessing Language Ability in Young Adults, and a MSPH in Biostatistics from the Arnold School of Public Health at the University of South Carolina where she discovered a love for international students and friendships.

-I was born in Birmingham, Alabama in 1965.
-I have an MA in History (1990) and an MA in TESOL (1997), both from the University of Alabama.
-I have taught English in Taiwan, Thailand, and Japan.
-I am married with two daughters, ages 11 and 16.
-I have taught ESL at Troy since August 2007.
+Kyle was born in Birmingham, Alabama in 1965.
+He has an MA in History (1990) and an MA in TESOL (1997), both from the University of Alabama.
+He has taught English in Taiwan, Thailand, and Japan.
+Kyle is married with two daughters, ages 11 and 16.
+He has taught ESL at Troy since August 2007.